IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 * Gas constant R is in units of (m^3 * GPa)/(K * mol) and is specified
   in the driver source file: utils/vol2planeTransfer.C
 * Temperature is in Kelvin and is specified in the input file
-* All moduli are in GPa and is specified in the input file
+* All moduli are in GPa and are specified in the input file

 ### Notes to user ###
 During the interpolation and subsequent writing of data, the following